sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewPushPreferencesForChannelByUrl"></a>
 # **viewPushPreferencesForChannelByUrl**
-> ViewPushPreferencesForChannelByUrlResponse viewPushPreferencesForChannelByUrl(userId, channelUrl, apiToken)
+> ViewPushPreferencesForChannelByUrlResponse viewPushPreferencesForChannelByUrl(apiToken, userId, channelUrl)

 View push preferences for a channel